 Defendants also argue that their convictions of possession of hashish with intent to dispense must be reversed.
 We disagree.

-Prior to and during trial defendants moved for an order requiring the People to elect between the two counts charging possession with intent to dispense dangerous drugs.
-Defendants argued that the statutory definitions of "hashish" and "marijuana" are indistinguishable, and that, therefore, they could not be convicted twice for possessing a single substance.
+Prior to and during trial defendants moved for an order requiring the People to eleet between the two counts charging possession with intent to dispense dangerous drugs.
+Defendants argued that the statutory definitions of “hashish” and “marijuana” are indistinguishable, and that, therefore, they could not be convicted twice for possessing a single substance.
 On appeal, defendants also assert that the People failed to introduce any evidence to permit the jury to distinguish between the two substances.
 Neither argument is meritorious.

 Section 12-22-403(1.5), C.R.S.1973 (1978 Repl.Vol.
 5) defines “cannabis” as follows:

-"`Cannabis' includes all parts of the plant cannabis sativa L., whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt, derivative, mixture, or preparation of such plant, its seeds, or resin but shall not include the mature stalks of such plant, fiber produced from its stalks, oil or cake made from the seeds of such plant, any other compound, manufacture, salt, derivative, mixture, or preparation of its mature stalks, except the resin extracted therefrom, fiber, oil, or cake, or the sterilized seed of such plant which is incapable of germination."
+“ ‘Cannabis’ includes all parts of the plant cannabis sativa L., whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt, derivative, mixture, or preparation of such plant, its seeds, or resin but shall not include the mature stalks of such plant, fiber produced from its stalks, oil or cake made from the seeds of such plant, any other compound, manufacture, salt, derivative, mixture, or preparation of its mature stalks, except the resin extracted therefrom, fiber, oil, or cake, or the sterilized seed of such plant which is incapable of germination.”

 Section 12-22-403(1.6), C.R.S.1973 (1978 Repl.Vol.
 5) defines “cannabis concentrate” as follows:

-"`Cannabis concentrate' means hashish, tetrahydrocannabinois, or any alkaloid, salt, derivative, preparation, compound, or mixture, whether natural or synthesized, of tetrahydrocannabinois."
+“ ‘Cannabis concentrate’ means hashish, tetrahydrocannabinois, or any alkaloid, salt, derivative, preparation, compound, or mixture, whether natural or synthesized, of tetrahydrocannabinois.”

 In § 12-22-403(13.5)(a), C.R.S.1973 (1978 Repl.Vol.
-5), the General Assembly has defined the term "tetrahydrocannabinois" to include only synthetic material.
-The word "hashish" is not included in either the definition of cannabis or the definition of tetrahydrocannabinois.
+5), the General Assembly has defined the term “tetrahydrocannabinois” to include only synthetic material The word “hashish” is not included in either the definition of cannabis or the definition of tetrahydrocannabinois.

 In proscribing unlawful acts relating to dangerous drugs, the General Assembly uses the disjunctive to distinguish between cannabis and cannabis concentrate.
-Section 12-22-404(1)(d), C.R.S.1973 (1978 Repl.Vol.
+Section 12-22-404(l)(d), C.R.S.1973 (1978 Repl.Vol.
 5).
 Construing this statutory scheme together with the definitional provisions of § 12-22-403, C.R.S.1973 (1978 Repl.
-Vol. 5), we conclude that the General Assembly intended to designate two separate substances by the terms "cannabis" and "cannabis concentrate."
-By defining "hashish" as a synonym of cannabis concentrate, while excluding "hashish" from the definition of cannabis, the General Assembly has utilized language which sufficiently distinguishes the two substances as being separate dangerous drugs.
-See State v.
-Floyd, 120 Ariz.
-358, 586 P.2d 203 (Ct.App.
-1978), appeal dismissed, 440 U.S. 952, 99 S.Ct.
-1487, 59 L.Ed.2d 765 (1979).
-The testimony of the prosecution's expert witness in this case, while less than a beacon of scientific clarification, was sufficiently illuminating to establish that two separate substances, marijuana and hashish, were seized from the defendants.
-This witness was not cross-examined regarding his testimony that cannabis and marijuana were synonymous, and none of his scientific opinions *290 were challenged by any defense witnesses.
-Thus, we reject defendants' arguments.
+Vol. 5), we conclude that the General Assembly intended to designate two separate substances by the terms “cannabis” and “cannabis concentrate.”
+By defining “hashish” as a synonym of cannabis concentrate, while excluding “hashish” from the definition of cannabis, the General Assembly has utilized language which sufficiently distinguishes the two substances as being separate dangerous drugs.

 Finally, defendant David Magoon contends that the trial court erred by refusing to grant his motion for severance because his and his wife’s defenses were antagonistic.
 We disagree.